arijanyan94/Docker_Flask_guide/README.md

-# Guide on how to build a simple docker
+# Guide on how to build a simple Docker container from Flask API

 ## Introduction
 This repository is an example on how to create a docker image and run in on your localhost with Flask API.